-He teaches instrument lessons, guitar class and conducts the Chamber Winds.
+He teaches band lessons, guitar class, and conducts the Chamber Winds.
 His present music teaching duties also include teaching music classes at the Metropolitan Church of God located in Birmingham, Alabama.
-Dane's professional affiliations include National Association of Music Educators, Alabama Educators Association, Alabama Bandmasters Association, Phi Beta Mu International Bandmasters Fraternity and Phi Mu Alpha Sinfonia Fraternity.
+Dane's professional affiliations include National Association of Music Educators, Alabama Educators Association, Alabama Bandmasters Association, Phi Beta Mu International Bandmasters Fraternity, and Phi Mu Alpha Sinfonia Fraternity.

 Sara Peacock is an alumnus of the University of Alabama at Birmingham where she earned a B.A. in Music.
 She led the Marching Blazers as Drum Major from 2006-2009, conducted the Blazer Band, and performed with the UAB Wind Symphony.
 Her main performance instrument is flute.
 Additionally, she participated in and led the Eta Lambda chapter of Tau Beta Sigma.